MoulyaMutharaju/branch-pr-demo/README.md

-This change was made in feature-1 branch.
+This is the FEATURE-2 branch content.